 It may have been written and directed by the man whom none other than Stephen King called “the future of horror”, but it is still okay not to like the original Nightbreed.
-Sure, Clive Barker came to it fresh from his transcendent feature debut Hellraiser, and sure, it may still occupy a warm and fuzzy place in the memories of those who were impressionable adolescents when it came out back in 1990.
+Sure, Clive Barker came to it fresh from his transcendent feature debut Hellraiser, and sure, it may, as an epic of otherness, still occupy a warm and fuzzy place in the memories of those who were impressionable adolescents when it came out back in 1990.
 Yet both its ‘beefcake’ protagonist Aaron Boone and the actor who played him (Craig Sheffer) fail spectacularly to engage despite being on screen for most of its 102 minutes – and, in what has now become horror legend, producers Morgan Creek, nervous about the film’s commercial prospects, required the director to do extensive reshoots and then, much like villain Dr Philip K. Decker (David Cronenberg, in scene-stealing minimalist form), took a knife to Barker’s deviant vision and slashed its bleeding heart out.
 Barker never liked the final cut that hit cinemas, so what remains is a sort of palimpsest: a compromised piece that allows us to reconstruct – and idealise – what might have been.

 Until now – sort of.
 For Russell Cherrington has managed to unearth much of Barker’s original footage, long thought lost, in two VHS (yes, VHS) workprints, and has devoted painstaking effort to remixing all this material into various versions that came closer to Barker’s original conception.
 It is Cherrington’s fifth version, the so-called ‘Cabal Cut’, that had its European premiere at FrightFest, with a relatively restrained running time of two and a half hours (vers.
 1 was a whopping three hours, and included several key characters dying more than once!).
 Still, two and a half hours is more or less an hour longer than most genre movies can sustain, and while the original Nightbreed‘s emphases are tweaked a little here, and the ending is rather different, the improvements are insufficient to make up for what Cherrington calls the “porno quality” of the new footage (although actually, porn looks and sounds better).